doozr/doozr.github.io/_drafts/2016-08-11-docker-in-dire-straits.md

 But more than that it's been an interesting experience taking a locked down environment and slowly opening it up to modern ways of working.

-# Money For Nothing

-*Paying for a service you could do better yourself.*
+# Tunnel Of Love

+*The ideal situation.*

 So you're going to deploy a new web application.
 I'm sure there are standard things that you may do to get that happening.
 Spinning up VMs in AWS, or in a private DC.
 Setting up configuration management, automating build and deploy processes, adding monitoring and management tools ... all good stuff.

+# Money For Nothing

+*Paying for a service you could do better yourself.*

 But what if none of that was possible?